10 things you never knew about Arnold the Pig, the true star of Green Acres

 2. He appeared on TV before the other Green Acres stars.

-Arnold Ziffler first turned up in the season two Petticoat Junction episode "Bedloe's Most Fiendish Scheme," in the spring of 1965.
+Arnold Ziffel first turned up in the season two Petticoat Junction episode "Bedloe's Most Fiendish Scheme," in the spring of 1965.
 Eddie Albert's Oliver Wendell Douglas and Eva Gabor's Lisa Douglas would not make their television debuts until the fall of '65.
 So you could say Green Acres is technically his spin-off.

 3. Many pigs played Arnold, most of them female.

 Arnold the Piggy, a male pig, was just the first animal actor in the role.
-The producers and trainer would swap in young piglets in later seasons, to keep Arnold Ziffler forever cute and little.
+The producers and trainer would swap in young piglets in later seasons, to keep Arnold Ziffel forever cute and little.
 Female pigs came to be primarily used because they grow slower and smaller.

 4. He received thousands of fan letters and appeared on other shows.